 But don’t let it come in the way of critical mass

 How do you get to critical mass if you restrict access?
 Clearly, exclusivity doesn’t apply to all products and all scenarios.

-2. Bring high quality producers and high quality consumers together: Exclusivity worked for Ladders because it brought recruiters offering high-paying jobs and a pool of much-sought-after job candidates together.
+2. Bring high-quality producers and high quality consumers together: Exclusivity worked for Ladders because it brought recruiters offering high-paying jobs and a pool of much-sought-after job candidates together.

-3. Provide backward compatibility: Exclusivity worked for gmail because of the nature of the product.
+3. Provide backward compatibility: Exclusivity worked for Gmail because of the nature of the product.
 Email, in general, is backwards/sidewards compatible.
 Users on Gmail were not hampered by exclusivity because they could still interact with users (send/receive mails) with non-Gmail users.
 While this seems obvious for a case like email, it is important to build some sort of backward compatibility while being exclusive.
 This is especially important while introducing new payments products.

 And finally, a footnote on Google Wave

 Google carried the exclusivity thing a bit too far when it launched Wave with a limited invite system as well.
 Wave had no backward compatibility.
 It needed other users to be on board for them to be able to collaborate.
 It sounds so counter-intuitive in hindsight.
-It would have been fairly easy to seed it by allowing users to freely log on and invite their friends.
+It would have been fairly easy to seed it by allowing users to log on freely and invite their friends.
 Hence, with a limited user base, Wave was practically useless for early users.
-By keeping invites at a premium it made it difficult for users to effectively solve this problem by inviting their friends.
+By keeping invites at a premium, it made it difficult for users to effectively solve this problem by inviting their friends.
 Essentially, it never ended up targeting a complete universe and without any backward compatibility, never got to critical mass.

 Overall, exclusivity is a great strategy to compete in a crowded space but needs to be implemented carefully.